404Setup/ModPublish/README.md

 ## Contribution

-> These restrictions are just to ensure it doesn't become too messy
+> This is not mandatory, just a suggestion

 - Avoid excessive use of syntactic sugar
 - Do not introduce third party dependencies unless necessary